Sanskrit Pearl of the day:

 Unlike financial debt, which can be quantified and settled with precision, ṛṇā represents a complex web of ties that cannot be easily measured or understood.
 It encompasses a multitude of parameters, extending beyond the grasp of human intellect.
 The notion that our relationships are forged in the heavens speaks of the profound interconnectedness of our souls and the intricate accounts of our pasts.

 As a soul navigates life, it is born carrying these ṛṇā-s, and as time passes, it begins to exhaust them.
 When these debts are fully settled, the jīva will exit, a cycle ordained by the universe itself.
 In light of this divine order, the poet muses: what is there to lament over the loss of a spouse, a child, or a beloved pet?!
-For that matter, even the place we live in or for how long is also predestined.
+For that matter, even the place we live in and for how long is also predestined.
 While this truth offers comfort, it is essential to acknowledge that grief is an undeniable part of our human experience.

-Yet, the irony lies in our assumption that we have abundant time.
+However, the irony lies in our assumption that we have abundant time.
 We never know how many moments remain.
 This uncertainty serves as a touching reminder to cherish every day and to never take anything or anyone for granted.
 After all, life is not merely a destination but a journey in itself.
 We must honor the bonds we share and cherish a wholesome life.

 Live well, love well, and laugh much!